Matrexdz/Binance-Moonbix-bot/README.md

-# Binance-Moonbix-bot
+# moonbix-bot
-Binance Moonbix bot
+we are lazy